 Profile Permanently Under Construction

-As seen through Hayden’s article LinkedIn can be an amazing job search tool when used properly.
+As seen through Hayden’s article, LinkedIn can be an amazing job search tool when used properly.
 Take some time to check on your profile every once in a while and ask yourself if it represents who you are and who you want to become.
-If we are continuing to use developer jargon then consider it a debugging.
+If we are continuing to use developer jargon then consider it debugging.

 If you weren’t previously convinced of the importance of LinkedIn then hopefully Hayden’s story of Klook helped dispel that.
 It’s also important to understand that LinkedIn is so much more than a profile picture and past experience.
 Any job seeker can quickly take care of those sections so set yourself apart.
 Spend an hour or two building a beautiful profile and then check in throughout the week to stay engaged.
 Who knows, maybe you’ll be part of the next unicorn and this article will be getting updated with your story?